Eating disorders: key facts

 take a long time.

-Cognitive
+- Cognitive

-Behavioural Therapy (CBT) - This can be done with a
+Behavioural Therapy (CBT) - this can be done with a

-computer program.
+programme.
 CBT helps you to look at the links between your

 thoughts, feelings and actions.

-Interpersonal Therapy - This
+- Interpersonal Therapy - this

 is usually done with an individual therapist.
 This treatment